Types of surgery

 You see a surgeon who specialises in surgery of the pancreas.
 Your surgeon might remove:

-• the part of the pancreas where the tumour is
+the part of the pancreas where the cancer is

-• part of the pancreas and some nearby organs such as the spleen
+part of the pancreas and some nearby organs such as the gallbladder

 Your surgeon may also remove the lymph nodes around the pancreas.
 The lymph nodes drain away fluid, waste products and damaged cells, and contain cells that fight infection.
 They are often the first place where cancers spread to.